 Chair:

-Faculty Member: -
+Faculty Member:

 Section 2: Chair's Assessment of Teaching Effectiveness

-Process: The chair of the faculty member's department assesses the below.
-The chair will base this assessment on discussions with reviewing the faculty member's syllabi and/or other documents member is a chair, then the faculty member may select anothe to provide this assessment. the faculty member regarding teaching, , and/or classroom observations.
+Process: The chair of the faculty member's department assessment on discussion reviewing the faculty member's syllabiliand/or other documember is a chair, then the faculty member may select to provide this assessment. ns with the faculty member regarding teaching, uments, and/or classroom observations.
 If the faculty

-In addition, if a faculty member so chooses, he/she can ask a MSB collecter teaching.
-The colleague's comments will then be attached to the -
+In addition, if a faculty member so chooses, he/she can ask a MS teaching.
+The colleague's comments will then be attached •

-Exceeds expectations (This faculty member is a highly effective te Meets expectations (This faculty member is an effective teacher) Falls below expectations (This faculty member needs to improve h
+Exceeds expectations (This faculty member is a highly effective team acher)

 Comments by the Chair:

 Comments by the Faculty member:

 Signature of Chair Date